 - Energy Efficiency: Heat pumps use significantly less energy than traditional furnaces, especially in climates where temperatures don’t drop too low.
 Since Georgia winters rarely hit extreme lows, a heat pump doesn’t have to work as hard to maintain warmth.

 - Year-Round Comfort: A heat pump isn’t just for heating—it doubles as an air conditioner in the summer.
-That means one system does it all, making your HVAC setup simpler and more convenient.
+That means one system does it all, making your HVAC service setup simpler and more convenient.

 - Lower Utility Bills: Because they use less energy, heat pumps can help reduce your monthly heating and cooling costs.
 Over time, those savings add up.